 A concussion is a mild traumatic brain injury that results from a blow or jolt to the head, neck, face, or body.
 Although your brain is protected by your skull and something called cerebrospinal fluid, the sudden force of an impact can affect normal brain function.
-The most common symptoms include physical (e.g., headache), cognitive (e.g., feeling distracted or forgetful), emotional (e.g., feeling sad or anxious), vestibular (e.g.s, off balance) or sleep related difficulties.
+The most common symptoms include physical (e.g., headache), cognitive (e.g., feeling distracted or forgetful), emotional (e.g., feeling sad or anxious), vestibular (e.g., off balance) or sleep related difficulties.
 Typically, the brain has to work harder to do things (like thinking) that should be routine or automatic, and working too hard immediately after an injury can make symptoms worse.

 How do people get concussions?

 Concussions are very common, especially among sport and recreation related activities.
 You can also suffer a concussion from a fall, a car accident, a physical fight, a bike crash – basically any impact to the head, neck, face, or body that causes a sudden jolt or force to your brain.

 If your head or another part of your body is hit hard enough, it can cause your head to move suddenly.
 Although your brain is protected by the skull and also cushioned by something called cerebrospinal fluid, it can still shift around and hit the walls of your skull which are made of hard bone.
 In addition, the nerves and fibers in the brain can be stretched or torn.
 This affects their ability to function properly and can result in concussion symptoms.

 Does a person with a concussion always lose consciousness?

-No. Most of the time people who have concussions do not lose consciousness (blacked out/knocked out).
-Many people believe that if they didn’t black out they are fine, but that’s not true.
+No. Most of the time people who have concussions do not lose consciousness (get knocked out).
+Many people believe that if they weren’t knocked out, they are fine, but that’s not true.
 Even if you don’t lose consciousness, you can still have a concussion.
 In fact, only ~10% of concussions involve loss of consciousness.